 Here we have Cerebral Palsy, the static disorder of primarily motor deficit of cerebral origin.

-Seizures are a common comorbidity and developmental delay or mental retardation may be seen.
+Seizures are a common comorbidity and developmental delay or intellectual disability may be seen.

 Incidence, pretty high -- 3 per 1,000 live births.